Content Production Process: How to Scale Content Creation

 Create style guides

 Your style guide is also the place to address any nitty gritty subjective stuff your team may encounter, like when multiple forms of a word are correct but you want to create brand-wide consistency.
 For example, is your company pro- or anti-Oxford comma?
-You may also encounter industry terms that are too new to have a common spelling, like ecommerce vs e-commerce or linkbuilding vs link-building.
+You may also encounter industry terms with multiple spelling variations, like SEO for ecommerce vs “e-commerce” or link building vs link-building.
 Pick a favorite and set the standard to reduce inconsistencies and editorial confusion across your company’s whole content landscape.

 And now the fun begins!
 During the strategy portion you built your engine, but now it’s time to tweak it and make sure everything is a) connected and b) communicating as efficiently as possible.
 Create a standard timeline for each type of content and build its editorial flow, making sure that deadlines and handoffs are clear and there’s a system in place for identifying and addressing roadblocks.

-Use project management software for more efficient content production
+Use project management software to produce content efficiently

 Project management software is your best friend for producing high quality content at scale.
 Use the software your company has already onboarded with, and add a supplemental content management system if your current software isn’t ideal for creative work.
 Here’s a quick run-down of some popular project management platforms and content production tools: